yuandong0504/cmr/README.md

 - define capabilities
 - define message semantics

-They do **not**:
+Leaders do **not**:
-- intervene in execution
+- intervene during execution
 - override runtime decisions
 - handle exceptions ad hoc

+Leadership ends **before execution begins**.

 Runtime executes rules.
-Leadership ends before execution begins.
+It does not reinterpret intent.

 ---

-### 5. No Tick Dependency
+### 6. No Tick Dependency

 CMR does not rely on ticks, heartbeats, or periodic polling to drive system progress.

-- Progress is caused by messages, not by time slices
+- Progress is driven by messages, not by time
-- No component advances "because time passed"
+- No component advances simply because time passed
 - Idle systems remain idle without artificial activity

-Tick-based execution is a consequence of thread scheduling, not a fundamental property of computation.
+Tick-based execution is an artifact of thread scheduling, not a fundamental property of computation.

-CMT does not require ticks to remain live, responsive, or correct.
+CMR remains live, responsive, and correct without time-driven forcing.

+---

 ## Responsibility Boundary

-CMR makes a strict distinction between **system responsibility** and **world responsibility**.
+CMR draws a strict boundary between **system responsibility** and **world responsibility**.

-The system does **not** promise:
+The system does **NOT** promise:
 - success
 - fairness
 - optimal outcomes
 - real-world satisfaction

-The system **does** promise:
+The system **DOES** promise:
 - semantic completeness
 - explicit decisions
 - observable outcomes
 - zero hidden discretion

-Once semantic closure is achieved, the system is complete.
+Once semantic closure is achieved, the system’s responsibility is complete.

 ---

 ## Design Position

-CMR chooses to make complexity explicit rather than hidden.
+CMR chooses to make complexity **explicit rather than hidden**.

 It prefers:
 - clear rejection over silent acceptance